TannerLeroyCodes/HomeCarer/client/WorkingNotes.md

 [] Make Seed Data more Dynamic
 --
-[x]render appointments where booking accepted = true for provider homepage --
+[x]render appointments where booking accepted = true for provider homepage

+[] When I create an appointment, the time is 6 hours behind the time selected in the form.
+--
 [] REFACTOR duplicate